RuslanMirov/Web3-Autopay-Stripe-Killer/README.md

 # TODO

 ```
+0) Improve for SubscriptionManager layer for suport multy dapps payments SDK
-1) SDK for developers for easy integration
+1) SDK for developers for easy integration in their dapps
 2) UI/Backend for UX
 ```